amitshokeen/playwright-mailosaur/README.md

 * Import the mailosaur library using the API key at the top of your tests
 * e.g.`import MailosaurClient from 'mailosaur';
 const mailosaur = new MailosaurClient('<api key>');`
-* See the sample code in example.spec.ts
+* See the sample code in password.spec.ts

 Avoid a hard-coded API Key inside the code
 * Save the API key as an environment variable on the system